trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-card/Auto-Reconciliation.md

 ### How This Works with Daily Settlement
 1. After setting up the card and running the first auto-sync, we'll create the Expensify Card Liability account and the Expensify Clearing Account within your NetSuite subsidiary general ledger.
 2. During the same sync, if there are newly posted transactions, we'll create a journal entry totaling all posted transactions for the day.
-This entry will credit the selected bank account and debit the new Expensify Clearing account.
+This entry will credit the selected bank account and debit the New Ieatta Clearing account.
 3. Once transactions are approved in Expensify, the report will be exported to NetSuite, with each line recorded as individual credit card expenses.
 Additionally, another journal entry will be generated, crediting the Expensify Clearing Account and debiting the Expensify Card Liability account.

 ### How This Works with Monthly Settlement